bitcoinerlab/descriptors/README.md

 Here, `index` is the `inputIndex` obtained from the `updatePsbt()` method and `psbt` is an instance of a bitcoinjs-lib `Psbt` object.

-For more information, refer to the following resources:

-- [Guides](https://bitcoinerlab.com/guides): Comprehensive explanations and playgrounds to help you learn how to use the module.
-- [Stack Exchange answer](https://bitcoin.stackexchange.com/a/118036/89665): Focused explanation on the constructor, specifically the `signersPubKeys` parameter, and the usage of `updatePsbt`, `finalizePsbt`, `getAddress`, and `getScriptPubKey`.
+For further information on using the Descriptor class, refer to the [comprehensive guides](https://bitcoinerlab.com/guides) that offer explanations and playgrounds to help learn the module.
+Additionally, a [Stack Exchange answer](https://bitcoin.stackexchange.com/a/118036/89665) provides a focused explanation on the constructor, specifically the `signersPubKeys` parameter, and the usage of `updatePsbt`, `finalizePsbt`, `getAddress`, and `getScriptPubKey`.
-- [Integration tests](https://github.com/bitcoinerlab/descriptors/tree/main/test/integration): Well-commented code examples showcasing the usage of all functions in the module.
-- [Documentation](#documentation): Auto-generated documentation from the source code, providing detailed information about the library and its methods.

 ### keyExpressions and scriptExpressions